 A small but beautiful fishing village close to Whitby, Sandsend is perhaps best known for its miles of sandy beaches.
 You can walk to Sandsend from Whitby along the coast, as well as into nearby Mulgrave Woods to take a look at the remains of Mulgrave Castle.

-Other activities in Sandsend include rock pooling and fossil hunting, whilst history buffs will be interested to see the old coastal railway and alum works – you can follow the trail around the quarries and along the railway with a trail map available from the tourist information centre.
+Other activities in Sandsend include rock pooling and fossil hunting, whilst history buffs will be interested to see the old coastal railway and alum works.
+Enthusiasts can follow the trail around the quarries and along the railway with a trail map available from the tourist information centre.